 Strong Female Protagonist by Brennan Lee Mulligan, illustrated by Molly Ostertag.

 This may be the best book about superheroes I’ve ever read.
 Alison Green used to be Mega Girl.
 She was really good at punching robots… until she discovered that punching robots couldn’t save the world.
 Now she’s in college, trying to live a normal life and figure out how to actually save the world.
 But things are more complicated when you have superpowers.

 There is so much heart in this book, so much love for Alison, and Alison has such deep love for people.
 Mulligan and Ostertag explore the question of what you should do with your abilities, whatever they may be.
 And they do it well.
 You can read Strong Female Protagonist online, since it was a webcomic before being collected in book form.
-The printed book has an advantage, though, because they included a line at the bottom of every page that’s not in the webcomic.
+The printed book has an advantage, though, because they included a line at the bottom of every page that’s semi-hidden as mouseover text in the webcomic.
 It’s like director’s commentary, but bite-size and funny.
 I like the book lettering better, too.